Overalls

-Overalls or bib-and-brace overalls, also sometimes called dungarees in British English, are a type of garment usually used as protective clothing when working.
+Overalls or bib-and-brace overalls, also called dungarees in British English, are a type of garment usually used as protective clothing when working.
 The garments are commonly referred to as a "pair of overalls" by analogy with "pair of trousers".

 Overalls were originally made of denim, but they can also be made of other materials such as corduroy, chino cloth, or leather.
 Overalls were invented in the mid to late 1890s by Grace Howard and Jacob W. Davis at Levi Strauss & Co., but they went through an evolution to reach their modern form.
 Initially created to serve as protective clothing during physically demanding work, they have since also become a fashion garment.
 Many high-fashion brands have released their own spin on overalls.
-They have been recommended as suitable wear for women whose body is changing after recently giving birth.
+Today, overalls can still be found in some workplaces, while also being worn casually by all kinds of people.

 History

 Beginnings

-The exact beginnings of the wearing of overalls are unclear, but they are mentioned in literature as early as 1776 as protective working garments commonly worn by slaves.
+The exact beginnings of the wearing of overalls are unclear, but they are mentioned in literature as early as 1776 as protective working garments commonly worn by enslaved people.

 The first evidence of overalls being mass-produced are those made by Levi Strauss and Jacob Davis in the 1890s.
-The first "jeans" they invented were actually "waist-high overalls", consisting of denim pants with suspenders attached with buttons, but with no bib.
+The first "jeans" they invented were actually "waist-high overalls", consisting of denim pants with suspenders attached with buttons, but without a bib.
 From the beginning, denim overalls were popular workers' garments due to their durability.
 In fact, Levi Strauss & Co.'s slogan in the 1880s-1890s was "Never Rip, Never Tear".

 In 1911, Harry David Lee made the first bib overalls, made of pants with pockets with a bib and straps over the shoulders.

 In 1927, Lee's developed a "hook-less fastener" and created "button-less" overalls.
 Zippers replaced buttons.
 Soon after, suspender buttons were traded in for belt loops to attach over-the-shoulder straps.